Adroiti/docs-for-code-review-tools/RuboCop/Style-OptionalArguments.md

-Pattern: Optional arguments
+Pattern: Malformed optional arguments

 Issue: -

 ## Description

-This cop checks for optional arguments to methods that do not come at the end of the argument list
+This cop checks for optional arguments to methods that do not come at the end of the argument list.
+Ruby has some unexpected results when calling methods that have optional arguments at the front of the list.

 ### Example